“Everyone has huge creative capacities. … huge creative capacities as a natural result of being a human being.”

 Focus: Master the Art and Skill of Focusing

-Last habit of all, and perhaps the most important.
-Today focus is everything, especially with the insane level of distractions around you.
-You don’t need to learn zen, but you do need to become zen-like in your approach to life, work and the goals you’ve set.
+This one is at the top of the list for a reason.
+With the insane level of distractions around you today, focus is everything.
+How do you do it?
+You don’t need to practice zen, but you do need to become zen-like in your approach.
 Read more …

 Find Your 3 Key Passions and Creative Confidence